adityakumarjha/poshpotato/README.md

 # poshpotato

-An Attempt to Build a Streaming application for google Drive videos
+ A Streaming application written in flutter for google Drive videos with basic navigations and inbuilt video player with caching implimentation.

 ## Getting Started